cfpb/design-system/docs/pages/buttons.md

           <button class="a-btn active" title="Active state">Active state</button>
-        variation_description:
-          Use primary buttons for actions that go to the next step.
+        variation_description: Use a primary button for an action that goes to the next step.
 Avoid using multiple primary buttons on a single page; there can be multiple secondary buttons per page.
         variation_implementation: >-
           For accessibility reasons, use the semantic `<button>` instead of a link